Debt Collection

 Court action

-For debts up to $50,000, Jonathan files in Small Claims Court — faster and less expensive.
+For debts up to $50,000, Jonathan files in Small Claims Court at the correct filing office — faster and less expensive.
 For larger amounts, the claim is filed in Superior Court.

 Enforcement